planmac/lessthan/README.md

 Recursion: Functions can call themselves thus iterating over a particular expression (generative recursion) or data structure (structural recursion).

 Tail recursion: Recursion is optimised to an iteration if the last operation of a function is a recursive call.
 [NOT SURE HOW TO DO THIS YET!!!]

-Data types
+###Data types
+[NEED TO SHRINK THE DATA TYPES..
+1X STRING/SYMBOL TYPE AND 1X NUMERIC/BOOLEAN TYPE ?]

 LT is not strictly typed in that all data is created and manipulated on the data stack (a stack of dword integers), however some operators expect stack items to be of a specific data type.
 The recognised types are: